 Helpful Tasting Tips

-Getting past the “wine” smell: it can be difficult to move beyond the vinous flavor.
+Getting past the “wine” smell: It can be challenging to move beyond the vinous flavor.
 A good technique is to alternate between small, short sniffs and slow, long sniffs.

-Learn to Swirl: The act of swirling wine actually increases the number of aroma compounds that are released into the air.
+Learn to Swirl: The act of swirling wine increases the number of aroma compounds released into the air.
 Watch a short video on how to swirl wine.

-Find More Flavors When You Taste: Try coating your mouth with a larger sip of wine followed by several smaller sips so that you can isolate and pick out flavors.
+Find More Flavors When You Taste: Try coating your mouth with a larger sip of wine followed by several smaller sips to isolate and pick out flavors.
 Focus on one flavor at a time.
-Always be thinking from broad-based flavors to more specific ones, i.e. the general “black fruits” to the more specific, “dark plum, roasted mulberry, or jammy blackberry.”
+Always think from broad-based flavors to more specific ones, i.e. the general “black fruits” to the more specific, “dark plum, roasted mulberry, or jammy blackberry.”

-Improve Your Tasting Skills Faster: Comparing different wines in the same setting will help you improve your palate faster, and it also makes wine aromas more obvious.
+Improve Your Tasting Skills Faster: Comparing different wines in the same setting will help you improve your palate faster and make wine aromas more obvious.
 Get a flight of “tastes” at your local wine bar, join a local tasting group, or gather some friends to taste several wines all at once.
-You’ll be shocked by how much side-by-sides of different varieties will show you!
+You’ll be shocked by how much side-by-side of different varieties will show you!

 Overloaded With Aromas?
 Neutralize your nose by sniffing your forearm.

-How to Write Useful Tasting Notes: If you’re someone who learns by doing, taking tasting notes will be very useful to you.
+How to Write Useful Tasting Notes: If you learn by doing, taking tasting notes will be very useful.
 Check out this useful technique on taking accurate tasting notes.

 Step 1: Look

-How to Judge the Look of a Wine: Color and opacity of wine can give you hints as to the approximate age, the potential grape varieties, the amount of acidity, alcohol, sugar, and even the potential climate (warm vs. cool) where the wine was grown.
+How to Judge the Look of a Wine: The color and opacity of wine can give you hints as to the approximate age, the potential grape varieties, the amount of acidity, alcohol, sugar, and even the potential climate (warm vs. cool) where the wine was grown.

-Age: As white wines age they tend to change color, becoming more yellow and brown, with an increase in overall pigment.
-Red wines tend to lose color, becoming more transparent as time goes on.
+Age: As white wines age, they tend to change color, becoming more yellow and brown, with an increase in overall pigment.
+Red wines tend to lose color, becoming more transparent as time passes.

 Potential Grape Varieties: Here are some common hints you can look for in the color and rim variation

-• Often Nebbiolo and Grenache-based wines will have a translucent garnet or orange color on their rim, even in their youth.
+- Nebbiolo and Grenache-based wines often have a translucent garnet or orange color on their rim, even in their youth.

 Alcohol and Sugar: Wine legs can tell us if the wine has high or low alcohol and/or high or low sugar.
-The thicker and more viscous the legs, likely the more alcohol or residual sugar contained in the wine.
+The thicker and more viscous the legs, the more alcohol or residual sugar is likely contained in the wine.

 Step 2: Smell

-How to Judge the Smell of Wine: Aromas in wine nearly give away everything about a wine; from grape variety, whether or not the wine was oak-aged, where the wine is from, and how old the wine is.
+How to Judge the Smell of Wine: Aromas in wine nearly give away everything about a wine, from grape variety, whether or not the wine has oak aging, where the wine is from, and how old the wine is.
 A trained nose and palate can pick all these details out.

 Where Do Wine Aromas Actually Come From?

-Aromas like “sweet Meyer lemon” and “pie crust” are actually aroma compounds called stereoisomers that are captured in our noses from evaporating alcohol.
-It’s like a scratch and sniff sticker.
+Aromas like “sweet Meyer lemon” and “pie crust” are aroma compounds called stereoisomers captured in our noses from evaporating alcohol.
+It’s like a scratch-and-sniff sticker.
 A single glass can have hundreds of different compounds, which is why people smell so many different things.
-It’s also easy to get lost in language though, since all of us interpret individual aromas in related, but slightly different ways.
-Your “sweet Meyer lemon” may be my “tangerine juice”.
-We’re both talking about a sweet citrus quality in the wine.
-We’re both correct–we’re just using slightly different words to express the idea.
+It’s also easy to get lost in language since we all interpret individual aromas in related but slightly different ways.
+Your “sweet Meyer lemon” may be my “tangerine juice.”
+We’re both talking about the sweet citrus quality of the wine.
+We’re both correct – we’re just using slightly different words to express the idea.

 Wine Aromas Fall into 3 Categories:

-Primary Aromas: Primary aromas come from the type of the grape and the climate where it grows.
+Primary Aromas: These aromas are derived from the type of grape and its growing climate.
+They include fruits, herbs, and floral notes, providing the most immediate impression of a wine.
 For instance, Barbera will often smell of licorice or anise, and this is because of compounds in Barbera grapes themselves, not because of a close encounter with a fennel bulb.
 Generally speaking, the fruit flavors in wine are primary aromas.
 If you’d like to see some examples, check out these articles:

 Secondary Aromas: Secondary aromas come from the fermentation process (the yeast).
-A great example of this is the “sourdough” smell that you can find in Brut Champagne that is sometimes described as “bready” or “yeasty.”
+A great example of this is the “sourdough” smell that you can find in Brut Champagne, which is sometimes described as “bready” or “yeasty.”
 Yeast aromas can also smell like old beer or cheese rind.
 Another common secondary aroma would be the yogurt or sour cream aroma that comes from malolactic fermentation.
-All-and-all, some of these aromas are quite bizarre.
+All in all, some of these aromas are quite bizarre.

 Step 3: Taste

-How to Judge the Taste of Wine: With practice you could be able to blind taste a wine down to the style, region and even possible vintage!
+How to Judge the Taste of Wine: With practice, you could blind-taste a wine down to the style, region, and even possible vintage!
 Here are the details on what to pay attention to.

 Sweetness: